MaxG87/root-subvol-snapshot/README.md

 shall be snapshotted into `@snapshots`.

 Please note that `@snapshots` is listed here because `snapshot` would create it right there.
-However it is a folder, not a subvolume.
-If `@snapshots` were a subvolume `snapshot` would still work, but some additional empty folders would be created which might be irritating.
+It is a subvolume itself.
+Some additional logic prevents that `snapshot` would try to create a snapshot of `@snapshots`.
+See [here](#restoring-from-snapshots) on the benefits of that.

 The content of `@snapshots` will look similar to the following example: